benoitc/gunicorn/docs/source/deploy.rst

-After running ``curl --unix-socket /run/gunicorn/socket http``, Gunicorn should start and you should see some html from your server.
+After running ``curl --unix-socket /run/gunicorn/socket http``, Gunicorn should start and you should see some HTML from your server in the terminal.

 You must now configure your web proxy to send traffic to the new Gunicorn socket.
-Configure your nginx.conf like the following:
+Configure your ``nginx.conf`` like the following:

 **/etc/nginx/nginx.conf**::
     http {